 Overall, the impact on wages from these acquisitions seemed to vary.
 Sixty percent of respondents reported that their wages had been reduced, with around forty percent of them indicating a pay cut of more than 20 percent.
 Forty percent of respondents indicated that they experienced no change in pay or a pay raise after the merger.
 However, although these respondents' pay itself stayed the same or increased, in many instances their overall hours were cut, ultimately resulting in an overall wage decrease.
+Additional considerations within Medicare reimbursement like MACRA, budget neutrality and the lack of inflationary updates to the conversion factor have further reduced emergency physician wages.
 Examples of responses included: